-Michael King Writer's Fellowship
+Creative New Zealand Michael King Writer's Fellowship 2021

-The Michael King Writer's Fellowship is for established New Zealand writers from any literary genre, with a significant publication record, to work on a major project.
+The fellowship is awarded every two years to an established New Zealand writer from any literary genre, with a significant publication record, to work on a major project.

-- Find out who got funded recently
+Find out who got funded recently

 Who can apply